Causality is Key for Interpretability Claims to Generalise: Call to Action.

 \subsection{Counterfactual Semantics for Safety}

-Safety verification asks counterfactual questions: ``Would this output have been harmful had we not intervened?"
-Activation patching provides interventional (L2) evidence; counterfactuals (L3) additionally require specifying which variables are held fixed.
+Safety verification asks counterfactual questions such as: \textit{would this output have been harmful had we not intervened?} Activation patching provides interventional (L2) evidence, whereas counterfactuals (L3) additionally require specifying which variables are held fixed.

 \havebox{ \parbox{\linewidth}{ \underline{\textsc{CRL offers:}} Structural models formalising exogenous variables and counterfactual semantics, clarifying when counterfactual quantities are well-defined under explicit abstraction assumptions, c.f., \eg, \citet{geiger2021causal}.